 Robert Counihan focuses his practice on patent litigation and commercial disputes, as well as transactional matters related to intellectual property rights and IP portfolio analysis.
-He has worked for multinational companies in the technology, healthcare and life sciences industries including UCB, Google, Pfizer and Abiomed.
+He has worked for multinational companies in the healthcare and life sciences industries including UCB, Loxo (an Eli Lilly company), Pfizer and Abiomed, as well as providing confidential counseling to numerous emerging and startup life sciences companies.

-In patent litigation matters, Robert advises multinational pharmaceutical and biotech companies on litigation strategies in advance of product launch and in anticipation of generic challenges.
+Robert routinely advises clients on litigation threats surrounding product launches, generic or biosimilar challenges, and failed collaborations, as well as navigating contractual breaches and trade secret issues related to the life sciences industries.
 He acts as counsel in litigations involving small molecule and biologic products in numerous district courts throughout the United States and before the Patent Trial and Appeal Board (PTAB).
 He counsels technology and medical device companies in “bet the company” litigations involving patent portfolios asserted by commercial rivals.

 Robert is dedicated to pro bono service.
-He has negotiated IP licenses and research grants on behalf of an international research foundation, and he has represented children seeking appropriate special ed services.
+He has negotiated IP licenses and research grants on behalf of an international research foundation, and he has represented children seeking appropriate special education services.

 Robert’s research, in connection with his M.S.E., involved laboratory work focused on the role of mechanotransduction pathways in promoting bone healing and growth.